DimEvil/VISdatapaper/paper.md

 ![Figure 6](images/image_6.png)

-*Figure 6: Drainages of the Rivers Yser (light green in west), Scheldt (blueish), and Meuse (green in east) are divided in 11 Flemish subbasins.
+*Figure 6: Drainages of the Rivers Yser (light green in west), Scheldt (blue), and Meuse (green in east) are divided in 11 Flemish subbasins.
 The grey area drains directly to the sea.*

 ### Estuarine waters